jerome-trc/biomorph/ATTRIB.md

 Weapon Upgrade Kit sprites are courtesy of Rogue Entertainment, and edited by Realm667 user Dreadopp.

+The Supply Box sprite is courtesy of id Software LLC, and edited by Realm667 user Dreadopp.

 Any graphical asset which is not mentioned here is custom-made by RatCircus.

 ## Audio